mkoosun/JsonImpl/README.md

 ## License

-itry is available under the MIT license.
+JsonImpl is available under the MIT license.
 See the LICENSE file for more info.